MathematicGuy/RemoteObsidian/Project Skin/German Vocabulary.md

 **We use wo to ask where someone is - 3 ways to say Where in German**
-+ Woher  **we use woher to ask where someone is coming from (direction toward the speaker)**
++ Woher  **we use woher to ask where someone is coming from (direction toward the speaker)** woher gehst du (where are you going)
-+ "Wo" is used to ask about a static location
++ "Wo" is used to ask about a static location (wo lebst du) wo bist du, Dinh (where are you, Dinh)
-+ Wohin **to ask where someone is going (direction away from the speaker)**
++ Wohin **to ask where someone is going (direction away from the speaker)** Wohin fahren wir (where are we going)

 kommst come from
 + Ich komme